Heckie75/renkforce-bs21-bluetooth-switch/README.md

 The Renkforce BS-21 is a remote 230V switch.
 It was sold by Conrad Elektronic in Germany a few years ago.
 For details take a look at [Amazon](https://www.amazon.de/Renkforce-Bluetooth-Funk-Steckdose-Innenbereich-BS-21/dp/B00PH8XF70)

 In comparison to many remote switches which use the 433MHz band the BS-21 is based on bluetooth v2.1.
 The advantage is that there is no need to have additional senders and receivers connected via GPIO.
-Since I want to use an Intel NUC as home server instead of a Raspberry Pi, the BS-21 was my first choice.
+Since I want to use an Intel NUC as a home server instead of a Raspberry Pi, the BS-21 was my first choice.
 The NUC doesn't have GPIO pins.
 USB 433MHz dongles doesn't seem to be available.
-An other advantage is that you get the real state of the power switch since bi-directional communication is supported.
+Another advantage is that you get the real state of the power switch since bi-directional communication is supported.

 The BS-21 has typical features of a timeclock:
 * 20 power-on timers and 20 power-off timers which can be individually assigned to weekdays
-* random mode which turns power on and of in defined period
+* random mode which turns power on and off in defined period
-* countdown mode in order to switch power on or off after certain time period
+* countdown mode in order to switch power on or off after certain period
 * internal clock.
 However, quality seems to be poor.
 The clock has a difference between 2 and 5 minutes per day!

 The BS-21 requires explicit pairing and is secured by pin so that your neighbour can't take control.